alainwolf/roll.urown.net/server/mail/postfix.rst

     $ sudo apt-get install postfix postfix-mysql

-The installed version is Postfix version 2.11, released on January 15, 2014.
+On Ubuntu server 20.04 (focal) the installed version is Postfix version 3.4.13, released on June 14, 2020.

 Main Configuration